 Salon color is an investment, so it would be a shame not to take care of your hue between salon appointments.
 Along with your color change, you’ll also need to make a few changes to your hair care routine.
 For everyday color maintenance, Stenson recommends Biolage ColorLast Shampoo and Conditioner.
 This system nourishes and protects to help maintain the depth, tone, and shine of color-treated hair.

 Because twilighting involves adding warmth to your strands, you might notice some brassy tones after a few weeks.
-That’s why Stenson recommends swapping your regular shampoo and conditioner with a blue shampoo like Matrix Total Results Brass Off Shampoo and Conditioner once a week.
+That’s why Stenson recommends swapping your regular shampoo and conditioner with a purple shampoo like Matrix Total Results Brass Off Shampoo and Conditioner once a week.
 This color-depositing system neutralizes brassy tones while refreshing hair with cool tones.

 If your strands are feeling the effects of bleach damage, add a weekly hair mask like Matrix Total Results Miracle Creator Nourishing Strengthening Mask to your routine.
 This multi-tasking hair mask intensely nourishes, revitalizes, and strengthens hair in just 60 seconds.